frizzlenpop/FrizzlenGaurd/CLAIMING.md

 - **Claims are 3D**: Claims protect from bedrock to sky limit
 - **Claim Blocks**: Players have a limited number of claim blocks that restrict how large their claims can be
-- **Multiple Claims**: Players can create multiple claims up to a configured limit
+- **Multiple Claims**: Players can create multiple claims up to their permission-based limit
 - **Owner Control**: Claim owners can add members, set permissions, and customize protection flags

 ## Creating Claims